digitalservicebund/elterngeldrechner/src/monatsplaner/README.md

 Using a functional inspired implementation, all use-cases to read or write data are represented as pure functions.
 These are grouped as `operations` according to their primary object value they act on.
+Additionally, the operations can be split into different levels — for example, the weahleOptions are implemented both at the _Plan_ level and at the _Monat_ level.

 Furthermore, the domain makes heavy use of the specification design pattern.
 It is used for in-memory validation, as well as query mechanisms.
 The domain